Off Beat Cinema: Syndication

 Off Beat Cinema can also be seen nationwide Saturday nights at 10pm Eastern/Pacific on many Retro TV affiliates while also streamed at that time on the Retro website, www.getafteritmedia.com.
 The show also airs on the Vision Communications stations (WYDC Corning, WJKP-MyTV Corning, and WBGT-CD Rochester), Deerfield Media's flagship station TV8 in Vail, Colorado, SGTN in Atlanta, Georgia and Beaumont, Texas, and many other stations.
 Due to the shift of the originating station to WBBZ-TV, it is no longer seen on cable television in Canada, as that station is not authorized for carriage in that country; the station can be seen in most parts of the Niagara Region via antenna, either through WBBZ or through Retro affiliate WBNF-LD.

 Home video releases

 A one-disc "The Best of Off Beat Cinema" DVD was released by a local distributor in 2003.
 Due to the time limits of the medium, only clips of the featured films were presented, along with a large selection of studio segments.
 Select episodes have also been released on YouTube.

 Spin-off

 In 2024, WBBZ announced that the show would produce a limited-run series spin-off, Jazz Scene Buffalo, featuring jazz musicians performing at the Hungry Ear Coffeehouse.
-The three episodes will be edited together as a special episode of Off Beat Cinema on the syndication network.
+The three episodes were edited together as a special episode of Off Beat Cinema on the syndication network.
 A fourth episode was produced in mid-2024.